Email FacebookTwitterMenu burgerClose thin

 • Agree and comply with the CSA Code of Professional Responsibility

-After their initial enrollment, candidates must complete and pass the CSA certification exam within 12 months.
+After their initial enrollment, candidates have 12 months to complete and pass the CSA certification exam.
 Once CSA candidates pass this exam, they must complete and pass the Roles, Rules and Responsibilities Ethics Exam.

 Certified Senior Advisor Continuing Education

-Once applicants complete the CSA coursework and examination, they will receive this designation for a year.
-After this point, they will have to meet specific requirements to renew their certification.
-In order to do this, they must update their member profile, pay the annual renewal fee and accept the Terms of Attestation Statement.
+After completing the CSA coursework and examination, applicants receive the designation for one year.
+To maintain their certification beyond this period, they must meet specific renewal requirements.
+These include updating their member profile, paying the annual renewal fee, and agreeing to the Terms of Attestation Statement.

-In addition to the annual renewal process, CSAs must renew their certification every three years.
-To renew their designation they must pay the three-year renewal fee, complete a new background check and fulfill the CSA credit requirements.
-To complete the CSA credit requirements, designation holders must have 30 qualifying credits.
+Additionally, CSAs must renew their certification every three years.
+This process involves paying a three-year renewal fee, completing a new background check, and meeting the CSA credit requirements by earning 30 qualifying credits.

 Should You Work With a Certified Senior Advisor?

-CSAs understand the key factors that shape seniors’ lives and how they interact with each other.
+CSAs understand how finances, health, and social concerns shape seniors’ lives and intersect with each other.
 These factors include finances, health and social concerns.
-Consequently, their professional recommendations and referrals can often offer more effective solutions and provide solid guidelines for aging adults.
+Their recommendations and referrals often lead to effective solutions and clear guidance for aging adults.

-CSAs work in many different fields such as insurance, real estate, social work, finance and the medical industry just to name a few.
+CSAs work across industries like insurance, real estate, social work, finance and healthcare.
 Therefore, whether you’re worried about your future financial security or need support dealing with bereavement or social isolation, CSAs can help you with a wide range of senior concerns.

 How to Find a Certified Senior Advisor

 After you have identified what you’re looking for in a CSA, you can then go directly to the CSA Certification Council’s website to find CSA professionals in your area.
-Meanwhile, if you find several CSAs you may want to work with, take the time to interview each of them.
+Interviewing multiple CSAs can help you find the best fit for your needs.
 This will help you discover who might be the best fit for your situation.

 Financial Tips

 • Handling your finances wisely can be a confusing challenge.
 That’s where the insights and guidance of a financial advisor can be so helpful.
 Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+SmartAsset’s free tool matches you with financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 • Do you know how much you’ll need to retire?
 What will your 401(k) be worth when you stop working?
 How much will you rely on Social Security in retirement?
 If you aren’t quite ready to consult at CSA or financial advisor about these concerns, SmartAsset’s retirement guide can help with the small details.